Unsecured loans: What are they, and how do they work?

 What to consider before getting an unsecured loan

-As with any other kind of debt, if you make late payments or default on an unsecured loan, it can hurt your credit.
+Before taking out an unsecured loan, review your finances and the loan terms carefully to be sure you can manage the payments without creating a financial strain.
+As with any other kind of debt, if you make late payments or default on an unsecured loan, it can hurt your credit scores.
 And the lender can send the loan to collections or sue you to recoup the unpaid debt.

-You may be able to get an unsecured loan from places like banks, credit unions and online lenders.
+You can typically get an unsecured loan from places like banks, credit unions and online lenders.
 Each lender has its own application process.
-But here are a few general guidelines on how to get an unsecured loan:
+But here are a few general guidelines on what to consider before getting an unsecured loan:

 Before moving forward with any loan, it can help to read up on that loan’s eligibility criteria to see whether you might qualify.
 Getting pre-qualified or pre-approved may help narrow down your options.

 You may also want to check your credit scores to know where you stand.
-CreditWise from Capital One is a free tool that lets you monitor credit and keep up with changes.
-The CreditWise Credit Simulator can even calculate how actions like applying for a loan or paying down your balance might affect your credit scores.
+CreditWise from Capital One is a free tool that lets you monitor your credit and keep up with changes.
+The CreditWise Credit Simulator can even help you forecast how actions like applying for a loan or paying down your balance might affect your credit scores.

 Next, it’s time to take a closer look at the loan’s terms.
-Here are a few things to look into:
+Here are a few items to look into:

 • Interest rates, including introductory offers